Jay W. Ross: MB’s Ultimate Philanthropist

 —Henry Ward Beecher

-Thanks to his generosity to our community, generations of future borough residents will benefit greatly.
-Borough leaders could always count on him.
+Thanks to his good will generations of future borough residents will benefit greatly.
+Borough leaders could always count on him too.
 “Jay always put his money where his mouth was — everyone else just talked,” said his friend, the late Sidney Johnson, a longtime borough mayor and commissioner.
 Mayor Jim McConville once called him “the town’s best friend.”

 Ross came to Monmouth Beach from Brooklyn, NY where he was born on July 6, 1915.
 Often referred to as the borough’s “philanthropist-in-residence,” his record of giving over time was legendary.
 Through the years his donations exceed $600,000.

-In 1974, he retired the mortgage on the MB First Aid Squad building.
+In May 1974, he retired the mortgage on the MB First Aid Squad building.
 The building was dedicated in honor of his mother, Margaret, who died in 1967.
-In 1989, he funded the construction of a new MB Fire Company museum.
-In 1990, he donated the funds for a new MB police station and also funded a new wing built for the Sidney B. Johnson Library in town.
+In 1989, he funded the construction of a new MBFC museum.
+In 1990, he built a new MB police station and also funded a new wing built for the Sidney B. Johnson Library in town.
 In 1993 he financed the construction of a municipal library in Sea Bright, NJ, the Jay W. Ross Library (since destroyed by Hurricane Sandy).

 A long-time patron of the arts, Ross was a self-taught musician and painter.
 “Now, more than ever, we need to teach the children about art and culture,” he said about the need for the center.
 “Otherwise, those pursuits will be largely forgotten.”

-Thanks to his vision and generosity, the dream of a first-class cultural center along the seashore was fulfilled.
+Thanks to his vision and generosity the dream of a first-class cultural center along the seashore was fulfilled.
 “We’d never be where we are today without the vision and caring of Mr. Ross,” said the late Richard L. Keller, who was the founding director of the MB Cultural Center and former borough police chief.
-“There’s nothing like it up and down the Jersey Shore, and he made it happen.”
+“There’s nothing like it up and down the Jersey Shore.
+He made it happen.”
+Jay Ross died in June 2006 at age 90.

 During his building career in town, Ross constructed nearly 40 homes.
 In the 1930s and 1940s, during difficult financial times, he purchased several large abandoned houses in town to get them back on the tax rolls, maintained, and rented.
 In the 1950s, Ross developed the Margaret Place area of town near the Monmouth Beach School.
 He bought the land from the borough, which included 19 building lots and a paper road, for the staggering sum of $500.
 “Except for the school area, it was a swamp,” he explained “No one wanted it.
 I had to fill it all in.”
 At that time, those new houses sold for $10,000 and a monthly mortgage payment was $65.